How is it treated and how can it be prevented?

 Nails can reveal a lot about your health.
 If they suddenly turn a scary green color, this is not just a cosmetic problem, but an infection that needs to be treated.

 Changes in nails can be an indicator of various diseases.
-For example, lung cancer becomes noticeable early on by changing nails.
+For example, lung cancer becomes noticeable early by changes in fingernails.
 Green nail syndrome (GNS) can be recognized by green-colored nails.
 According to the information contained in the medical evidence, this is what lies behind it MSD Manual Pseudomonas infection.

 Green nail syndrome: This is how the condition can arise

 The bacteria Pseudomonas aeruginosa is the cause of GNS: when the bacteria grow, the green pigments pyocyanin and pyoverdine are produced.
-Thus, the bacteria color the nails green, where the color can range from bluish green to greenish brown to yellowish green.
+The bacterium turns the nails green, and the color ranges from bluish-green to greenish-brown to greenish-yellow.
 Usually only one or two nails are affected.
 In addition, the symptoms do not cause pain in patients.
 Green nail syndrome usually occurs in the following people:

 - People with onycholysis (nail separation).